QuickCodeNet/quickcode.cli/README.md

 - Commands require explicit project name; there are no default_* fallbacks.
 - Config file is stored at `~/.quickcode/config.json`.
 - **Security**: Secret codes are automatically encrypted using AES-256 encryption.
 The encryption key is stored at `~/.quickcode/.key` with restricted permissions (600).
-- Use `config validate` to check all projects or `project validate --name <project>` to validate a specific project.
+- Use `config validate` to check all projects or `<project> validate` to validate a specific project.

 ---